 WE POUR INTO THE COMMUNITY.

-We throw an event called LA Homecoming, is a Black Tie fundraising event that brings HBCU culture to Los Angeles, while raising funds to support Black students in low income areas.
+We throw an event called LA Homecoming, a formal fundraising event that brings HBCU culture to Los Angeles, while raising funds for HBCU scholarships to support Black students.
+This year's theme is "All White Soiree" featuring a special performance by Travis Porter.
+Let's turn up while we give back!
+Check out our previous events.

 No other community is as marginalized as our Black youth.
 We believe it is our responsibility to make sure the next generation is not only well equipped to establish a prominent future but discover wholeness in the process.
 Our mentorship program, "Becoming" will involve bi-weekly development workshops, college and career prep as well as mental and spiritual support.
 Becoming, will be launched officially in Jan.
 2024.